rr-france/bookrr/22_quatrieme_de_couv.md

 For a researcher, there is nothing more frustrating than the failure to reproduce major results obtained a few months back.
-The causes of such a disappointment can be multiple and insidious.
-This phenomenon plays an important part in the so-called "research reproducibility crisis".
+The causes of such disappointments can be multiple and insidious.
+This phenomenon plays an important role in the so-called "research reproducibility crisis".

 This book takes a current perspective onto a number of potentially dangerous situations and practices, to examplify and highlight the symptoms of